bdheard/PythonEssentials/Slides/Module07.md

 ## Packages

 - Modules can be distributed using a Package.
-- Pakcages are published collection of modules.
+- A Package is a published collection of modules.
+- Defines a namespace like PythonEssentials.Calculator
 - You can publish to, and install from pypi.org.
 - Install package with pip.